Diuretics

 What if I prefer not to take medicines in pregnancy?

-It is important to take any medicines prescribed for high blood pressure, heart problems, or conditions affecting kidney function, as these can be serious for both mother and baby.
+It is important to take any medicines prescribed for high blood pressure, heart problems, or conditions affecting kidney function, as these can be serious for both you and your baby.
 A doctor will only prescribe medicines when necessary and will be happy to discuss any concerns.

 Will I or my baby need extra monitoring?